-The impacted site is located northeast of the entrance channel to Guayanilla Bay just south of Cayo Maria Langa (Figure 1).
-The impact is a spur-and groove reef area, varying in depth from 8-12 meters with scattered deeper sand, coral and rubble depressions.
+The impacted site is located north of the entrance channel to Yabucoa (Figure 1).
+The impact is a hardbottom coral reef area with an approximate depth of 8-10 meters.
 The site habitat supported a diverse assemblage of soft corals, sponges, and hard corals, including Staghorn coral (Acropora cervicornis), a threatened species under the Endangered Species Act (ESA).